Board of Trustees - "Board"

 Katherine Graham (Independent Member 2021-2024)

 Katherine has spent most of her career in the financial services industry.
-A Programme Director by trade, she has managed people change for the Royal Bank of Scotland (now known as the NatWest Group) during some of the most challenging times in banking.
+Initially a programme director by trade, she managed regulatory and people change in NatWest Group during some of the most challenging times in banking.

 Her academic background is in HR disciplines, holding a MA and MSc from Heriot-Watt and the University of Edinburgh respectively, and she is a Fellow of the Chartered Institute of Personnel and Development.

 However, she is a fan of reinvention, and is now a technologist!
-As head of the global Security Services function for the NatWest Group, she is rolling out the use of AI and robotic process automation, and having fun looking at gamification, and process re-engineering.
+After 4 years heading up the Security Services function for the NatWest Group, she is now on a mission to digitise the colleague experience and has moved into the bank's Technology team.

 Outside of work, Katherine volunteers at her local Code Club, where young people learn to create games, animations and websites using code, and is a supporter of STEM initiatives.
 She is also a member of the Board of Management at Forth Valley College, one of Scotland’s leading providers of education and training.